Julius Randle NBA Playoffs Player Props: Knicks vs. Cavaliers

-Julius Randle could make a big impact for the New York Knicks at 7:30 PM on Tuesday against the Cleveland Cavaliers in the 2023 NBA Playoffs.
+The New York Knicks, Julius Randle included, take on the Cleveland Cavaliers at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

-Now let's dig into Randle's available prop bets, with a particular eye on stats and trends to help you make good picks.
+In this piece we'll examine Randle's stats and trends, helping you with your prop bets.

 Julius Randle Prop Bets vs. the Cavaliers